-- e) If you sold your homestead in 2018, attach a copy of the closing statement to verify your ownership of the sold homestead, the prorated property taxes, and the date of sale (also see the income instructions for line 11c, on page 14). - f) If you paid rent for more than one homestead for 2018, attach a separate rent certificate for each homestead. - g) If you moved from a homestead you owned to tax-exempt housing, see paragraph 8 below. - 3.
+- b) Claim the prorated property taxes or rent only for the time you occupied each dwelling in 2021.
+If you are claiming less than 12 months of property taxes and/or rent, attach a note explaining where you lived for the balance of 2021. - c) Do not claim more than 12 months of property taxes and/or rent.
+If you paid property taxes and/or rent for two dwellings for the same time period, claim only the amount for where you actually lived. - d) If you owned your homestead, claim only the portion of property taxes prorated for the time you both owned and occupied it. - e) If you sold your homestead in 2021, attach a copy of the closing statement to verify your ownership of the sold homestead, the prorated property taxes, and the date of sale (also see the income instructions for line 11c, on page 14). - f) If you paid rent for more than one homestead for 2021, attach a separate rent certificate for each homestead. - g) If you moved from a homestead you owned to tax-exempt housing, see paragraph 8 below. - 3.
 If your home or property was not used solely for personal purposes while you lived there and was not part of a farm (see definition F.5 on page 7), you must allocate property taxes or rent between personal use and: a) business or rental use for which a deduction is allowed or allowable for federal tax purposes; or b) use of a separate unit by others rent free.
 Place a checkmark in the designated area above line 13, and complete Schedule 2 on page 3 of Schedule H. Claim only the personal portion of property taxes or rent.